locomotive-agency/GA3toGA4/README.md

 The table above shows what GA3 data is matched with what GA4 data by default.
 You can edit these values by changing ga4-to-ga3-query.sql and process_ga3.py.

-**Note**: ga:conversion_event is only a placeholder for whatever GA3 conversion event you wish to pull.
+**Note**: goal_metric is only a placeholder for whatever GA3 conversion event you wish to pull.
 Defaults to ga:goalCompletionsAll.

 <br/><br/><br/>